4. An illustrative application

 function execute($sQuery){

-// $sQuery: query to execute
+// $sQuery: query to be executed

-// store the query
+// memorize the request

-// Are we connected?
+// are we connected?

-if(! $this->connected){
+if(! $this->connecté){

 // end